jupyter/governance/linux-proposal.md

 corporate fundraising for the benefit of Project Jupyter.
 This committee will be tasked with raising funds and budgeting the funds they raise in close collaboration with the Project’s leadership (EC).

+## What measures will the EC take to ensure that Jupyter has a level playing field for participation that is not skewed by the financial resources of its players?

+The decision-making authority of Project Jupyter is vested in the voting bodies of our governance model.
+This does not change when we change fiscal sponsors.
+The primary authority that we are granting to players with substantial financial resources is to have a vote in how the funds they donate will be spent for the benefit of Project Jupyter and the goals that are set by the EC and the SSC.
+To ensure this, our agreement with the Linux Foundation will be to explicitly leave intact our current governance model as it is.